Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception: Numerical Simulation

-The position error dynamics in Fig.~\ref{Q3_position_comparison} provide further evidence of the proposed controller's advantages.
-The logarithmic potential formulation achieves monotonic error reduction across all three spatial dimensions with minimal fluctuations, whereas both comparative methods exhibit significant oscillatory behavior before reaching steady state.
-While maintaining comparable convergence rates to the quadratic controller, our approach eliminates the high-frequency oscillations that characterize conventional methods during the transient phase.
-This smooth error evolution directly contributes to reduced control effort, as evidenced by the lower maximum velocity error, and consequently minimizes energy-intensive maneuvers.
+The position error dynamics in Fig.~\ref{Q3_position_comparison} provide further evidence of the proposed (logarithmic) control scheme's advantages.
+The proposed scheme achieves monotonic error reduction across all three spatial dimensions with minimal fluctuations, whereas both comparative methods exhibit significant oscillatory behavior before reaching steady state.
+While maintaining comparable convergence rates to the quadratic scheme, our approach eliminates the high-frequency oscillations that characterize conventional methods during the transient phase.
+This smooth error evolution directly contributes to reduced control effort, as evidenced by the lower maximum velocity error, and minimizes energy-intensive maneuvers.

-Theoretical analysis from Section IV-C established global asymptotic stability through the Lyapunov function's negative semi-definite derivative (Eq.~(\ref{sdaviudbveurs})).
-The experimental results validate this theoretical guarantee while demonstrating the practical energy efficiency benefits of the logarithmic potential field.
-By bounding control authority during large formation errors through the logarithmic term $\ln (1 + \|\mathbf{e}_{ij}\|^2)$, the controller prevents excessive corrective actions that would otherwise increase energy consumption.
-This design principle achieves the optimal balance between rapid convergence and energy conservation that is essential for extended UAV swarm operations in SAR scenarios.

-These results confirm that the proposed Lyapunov-based control law with logarithmic potential function significantly outperforms conventional approaches in trajectory smoothness, convergence accuracy, and energy efficiency.
-Its ability to maintain precise formation geometry while minimizing unnecessary maneuvers makes it particularly suitable for real-world UAV swarm applications where energy constraints and operational stability are critical considerations.
+Finally, we assess the real-time feasibility of the three modules.
+As reported in Tab.~\ref{tab:runtime}, the one-shot allocation and formation-optimization steps complete within a few seconds, while the continuously running flight-control update takes only $1.11$~ms per step, far exceeding the $50$--$100$~Hz rate of practical controllers.
+Since the flight-control scheme requires only lightweight vector operations with a small memory footprint, it suits resource-constrained embedded controllers, whereas the one-shot steps can be executed pre-flight or on edge servers.